ecco2kfr/portfolio/readme.md

 ## Credits 🙏

-A massive thank you to [Heba Shalan](https://github.com/heba-shalan) for their incredibly inspiring portfolio template.
+A massive thank you to [Shehab Shalan](https://github.com/shehabshalan) for their incredibly inspiring portfolio template.
 Their clean design principles provided a fantastic starting point and a solid foundation for this React-based implementation.
 Truly appreciate the contribution! 🙌

 ---